hyperledger/fabric-gateway-java/README.md

 # Hyperledger Fabric Gateway SDK for Java <a href="https://github.com/hyperledger/fabric-gateway-java/actions/workflows/schedule.yml"><img src="https://github.com/hyperledger/fabric-gateway-java/actions/workflows/schedule.yml/badge.svg" alt="Build status" style="float: right"></a>

-> **Note:** When developing applications for Hyperledger Fabric v2.4 and later, you should use the [Fabric Gateway client API](https://hyperledger.github.io/fabric-gateway/).
+> **Note:** This API is deprecated as of Fabric v2.5.
+When developing applications for Hyperledger Fabric v2.4 and later, you should use the [Fabric Gateway client API](https://hyperledger.github.io/fabric-gateway/).

 The Fabric Gateway SDK allows applications to interact with a Fabric blockchain network.
 It provides a simple API to submit transactions to a ledger or query the contents of a ledger with minimal code.